What is Deep Drawn Metal Stamping?

 This process transforms flat sheet metal, or blank, into a hollow vessel that may be cylindrical or box-shaped, with straight or tapered sides or a combination of straight, tapered and curved sides.

 The vessel is then redrawn through a series of dies, reducing its diameter and increasing its length with minimal change to the wall thickness.

 This form of stamping usually involves other forming operations to complete the part such as:

-Beads, Ribs and Flanges: often used to impart rigidity to a part which otherwise might be too flexible and weak.
+Beads, Ribs, and Flanges: often used to impart rigidity to a part that otherwise might be too flexible and weak.

 Their judicious use may reduce required material thickness by as much as 50%.

 Bulging: the process of expanding the walls of a cup, shell or tube with an internally expanding segmental punch or a punch composed of air, liquids, semi-liquids or of rubber and other elastomers; this expansion may be symmetrical or nonsymmetrical.

 Coining: a closed-die squeezing operation in which all surfaces of the work are confined or restrained.